Hawai’i Trip Journal 2010

 Po’ipu is a commercialized, beachy district, we have been told, not the real Kaua’i.
 We were forewarned by those who come here often and frequent the North Shore: “Po’ipu has been ransomed to the corporations.”

-Certainly a picketed resort-construction racket fills the morning air.
+A resort-construction racket fills the morning air.
 I don’t know why trucks have to have that backing beeper.
 Are they going to run pedestrians over on a construction site?
 Are they going to crash into each other?
-Are they that stupid or heedless?
+Are they that stupid or heedless?vInsurance companies and lawyers have taken over the reality, and no one even notices anymore.
+Industrial psychopathology has been mainlined and institutionalized, and we are indulging superstitions and rituals as crazy-mad as anything in Mel Gibson’s pseudo-Mayan Apocalypto blowout.

 The couple upstairs in this condo are decent enough—middle-aged, friendly, outgoing people, but she started doing business on the East Coast at three in the morning, patching into some sort of conference call because she works for Stanley Tools out of Rhode Island.
 Three in the fucking morning!
 I could hear every word—inventories, copyrights, mergers.
 I had to stick my head out the side door and shout upstairs, three times, each louder, before she registered my existence and unhappiness.